Federated queries

 List of themes

-For a list of all thematic concepts in the graph, see this query which lists all thematic concepts and their Q-Identifier, ordered by occurence.
+For a list of all thematic concepts in the graph, see thisquerywhich lists all thematic concepts and their Q-identifier, ordered by occurrence:

 List of locations

-For a list of all narrative places in the graph, see this query which lists all narrative places and their Q-Identifier, ordered by occurence.
+For a list of all narrative places in the graph, see thisquerywhich lists all narrative places and their Q-Identifier, ordered by occurrence:

-These queries list themes or locations ordered by occurence.
-We would recommend items or properties which have a certain number of connections in the graph, in order to get good results (with enough data points in it).
+These queries list themes or locations ordered by occurrence.
+We recommend using items or properties which have a certain number of connections in the graph, in order to get good results (with enough data points).

 Parameters which potentially slow down the query are DISTINCT or ORDER BY.
 A strategy might be to comment them out to see if these slow down your query.